 Opium Eater is taught on graduate and undergraduate university courses in both English literature and addiction studies.
 Find out more about teaching Opium Eater.

-About me: I live in Toronto, spend time in Mexico City, and write about a lot of different things; in particular, medicine, literature, travel, social justice, and landscapes of the mind.
-I also do plain language and medical writing & editing, and am a long-time freelance journalist.
+I live in Toronto, spend time in Mexico City, and write about a lot of different things, both in books and as a long-time independent journalist.

 Right now I am working on my first novel, a trilogy; and on a new non-fiction book.
 Current journalism and essay projects touch on subjects as diverse as kindness, visual arts, harm reduction, evidence in medicine & climate science, and literature.